Indochina Link Vietnam

 Dissolution phases must complete in order.
 Skipping ahead creates cascading problems:

-Tax code freeze: filing the dissolution application at DPI triggers a status change on the National Public Service Portal (Cổng Dịch vụ công Quốc gia).
+Tax code freeze: filing the dissolution application at the Department of Finance (formerly DPI) triggers a status change on the National Public Service Portal (Cổng Dịch vụ công Quốc gia).
 Once the tax code shows “đang giải thể” (dissolving), the company can no longer file supplementary tax returns or amended declarations.
 FDI companies that submit dissolution paperwork before completing tax finalization find themselves unable to resolve audit findings — extending the process by months.

 SHUI account mismatch: closing Social Insurance accounts before finalizing employee severance creates reconciliation errors at DOLISA.
 The corrected Social Insurance books must match the final payroll records exactly — discrepancies require manual review that adds 2–4 weeks.